-1. Grant of Performance Shares.
-Subject to and upon the terms, conditions, and restrictions set forth in this Agreement and in the Plan, the Company grants to the Grantee as of the Grant Date, Performance Share Award consisting of, the maximum number Common Stock of the Company ("Performance Shares") as provided above, upon the terms and conditions of this Agreement.

-2. Eligibility.
-The Grantee shall hold a position within the Company or any Subsidiary that is recommended by the Company's Chief Executive Officer and/or the award contemplated hereby shall be approved by the Committee.
+- 1. Grant of Performance Shares.
+Subject to and upon the terms, conditions, and restrictions set forth in this Agreement and in the Plan, the Company grants to the Grantee as of the Grant Date, Performance Share Award consisting of, the maximum number Common Stock of the Company ("Performance Shares") as provided in Exhibit A, upon the terms and conditions of this Agreement. - 2.
+Eligibility.
+The Grantee shall hold a position within the Company or any Subsidiary that is recommended by the Company's Chief Executive Officer and/or the award contemplated hereby shall be approved by the Compensation Committee of the Company ("Committee").